Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Conclusion

-\paragraph{Vehicle Wind Tunnel [LF]} The airflow is visualized with lines to observe the drafting effects and aerodynamic interactions of vehicles, especially racing cars.
+\paragraph{Wind Tunnel [LF]} The airflow is visualized with lines to observe the drafting effects and aerodynamic interactions of vehicles, especially racing cars.
 The relative positions of the vehicles are controlled by Free interactions, while the wind intensity is controlled by Linear interactions.
-For example, one hand can arrange two objects on a table, such as two oranges, boxes, or toy car models (if objects are unavailable, digital cars can be arranged in mid-air).
+For example, one hand can arrange two objects on a table, such as two oranges, boxes, or toy car models (if objects are unavailable, virtual cars can be arranged in mid-air).
 The other hand can adjust the wind intensity by sliding the thumb along the index finger in mid-air (alternatively, this can be done by sliding along the edge of a book).

-\paragraph{Object Rotation [RB]} Similar to the \textsc{Rotation} in the user study, selecting an object is controlled by Binary interactions, and the rotation angle is controlled by Rotational interactions.
+\paragraph{Object Rotation [RB]} As in the \textsc{Rotation} Task in the user study, selecting an object is controlled by Binary interactions, and the rotation angle is controlled by Rotational interactions.
 For example, one hand can rotate a coffee cup to control the rotation of the object (alternatively, in mid-air, mimicking holding and rotating a coffee cup).
-The other hand uses a pinch gesture to select the object to be manipulated (alternatively, as described in LB, pressing the push button on the back of a pen to select).
+The other hand pulls a zipper on a piece of clothing; the extent of the upward pull corresponds to the increase in propeller speed (alternatively, this can be achieved by sliding the thumb along the index finger in mid-air).

 \paragraph{Rudder and Propeller [RL]} The ship's rudder is controlled by Rotational interactions, and the propeller's speed is also controlled by Linear interactions.
 For example, rotating a cup on the table controls the rudder's angle (alternatively, in mid-air, the palm can mimic the shape of a rudder and rotate to control the angle).
 The other hand pulls a zipper on a piece of clothing; the degree of upward pull corresponds to the increase in propeller speed (alternatively, this can be achieved by sliding the thumb along the index finger in mid-air).